A Pollak Proof for the Number of Weakly Increasing Parking Functions: Introduction

 This inequality-based characterization implies that parking functions are invariant under the action of the symmetric group, which permutes the entries of a preference tuple: we leverage this property later in this note.
 Lastly, as a notational convention, let $[n]_0 \coloneqq [n] \cup \{0\}$ and $\mathbb{N}_0 \coloneqq \mathbb{N} \cup \{0\}$.

-Another way of establishing the count of a Catalan object is through a \emph{cyclic shift} argument.
+Another way of establishing the count of a set of Catalan objects is through a \emph{cyclic shift} argument.
 For example, \citet{raney1960functional} developed this kind of proof to count ballot sequences.
+In fact, this is part of a long tradition of proofs that partition combinatorial objects into equivalence classes through a rotation action; the cycle lemma of \citet{dvoretzky1947problem} and \citet{golomb56}'s proof of Fermat's little theorem are two additional examples.
 Pollak's proof that $|\PF_n| = (n+1)^{n-1}$ is another example of a cyclic shift argument; one that makes specific use of the combinatorial interpretation of parking functions.
-However, to the best of our knowledge, no proof in the style of Pollak has been given for the count of weakly increasing parking functions, i.e. for $|\PF_n^\uparrow| = \frac{1}{n+1}\binom{2n}{n}$.
+However, to the best of our knowledge, no proof in the style of Pollak has been given for the count of weakly increasing parking functions, i.e., for $|\PF_n^\uparrow| = C_n = \frac{1}{n+1}\binom{2n}{n}$.
 In \Cref{theorem: catalan} we provide such a proof, along with an illustration of its main ideas in \Cref{ex: proof} and its accompanying \Cref{fig: proof}.
 Although our proof is a cyclic shift proof, we distinguish it from other cyclic shift proofs for the enumeration of Catalan objects in that we only employ self-contained parking-related arguments.
 In other words, not only is it based on a cyclic shift argument, but more specifically it is based on a circular-street argument.

-Our proof makes use of the \emph{content} of a parking preference tuple, i.e. a tuple that records the number of cars that prefer each spot.
+Our proof makes use of the \emph{content} of a parking preference tuple, i.e., a tuple that records the number of cars that prefer each spot.
 Whereas \citep{riordan1969ballots} proved that the number of contents (and therefore the number of weakly increasing preference tuples) that meet \eqref{eq: characterization} satisfies the recurrence relation of the ballot numbers, we instead use a cyclic shift argument to partition this set into equivalence classes each leading to a unique weakly increasing parking function.
 The main difficulty lies in that a direct application of Pollak's preference rotations breaks the weakly increasing condition: we correct for this by mapping back into the set of weakly increasing preferences while preserving the decision property of being a parking function.